Florida State–Miami football rivalry: October 3, 1992: Wide Right II

-2000: Wide Right III
+October 7, 2000: Wide Right III

-Miami took a 27–24 lead after a Ken Dorsey touchdown pass to Jeremy Shockey, but Seminole quarterback and 2000 Heisman Trophy winner Chris Weinke moved the Seminoles into field goal range during a last minute drive in Miami's Orange Bowl stadium.
-Florida State kicker Matt Munyon missed a field goal attempt again to the right to seal the Hurricanes' victory.
+Despite moving the ball at will, the defending national champion Seminoles could not score, as the Miami defense frustrated them, by stopping them twice on 4th Down near the end zone, including a Dan Morgan interception near the end of the half.
+After trailing 17-0 at halftime, the Seminoles came back to take a 24-20 lead in the 4th quarter after a touchdown pass from 2000 Heisman Trophy winner Chris Weinke.
+Then, Miami took a 27–24 lead after a Ken Dorsey touchdown pass to Jeremy Shockey, but the Seminoles moved into field goal range during a last minute drive in Miami's Orange Bowl stadium.
+Florida State kicker Matt Munyon missed a field goal attempt again to the right to seal the Hurricanes' victory and end their 5 game losing streak against the Seminoles.
 Controversy erupted later in the season when the Seminoles were ranked higher by the BCS and picked to play in the Orange Bowl against Oklahoma for the national championship despite Miami being ranked higher in both the AP Poll and Coaches Poll.
 The Seminoles lost to the Sooners 13–2, while the Hurricanes defeated Florida 37–20 in the Sugar Bowl.
 Miami would finish #2 in the polls that year.

-2002: Wide Left I
+October 12, 2002: Wide Left I

-The defending champion Hurricanes staged a comeback against the underdog Seminoles to take a 28–27 lead with only minutes left in the game in Miami.
-The Seminoles drove down the field to give kicker Xavier Beitia a chance to win the game with a last second field goal.
-Beitia missed the kick to the left, giving Miami the victory.
+The defending national champion Hurricanes staged a comeback against the underdog Seminoles to take a 28–27 lead with only minutes left in the game in Miami.
+The Seminoles drove down the field to give kicker Xavier Beitia a chance to win the game with a last second field goal and upset Miami.
+Beitia missed the kick to the left, giving Miami the victory by a narrow margin.
 FSU went on to win the Atlantic Coast Conference title with a 9–5 overall record, but lost in the Sugar Bowl to Georgia.
 Miami would finish the regular season undefeated and then lose in the national championship game, the 2003 Fiesta Bowl, to Ohio State.